alphagov/government-service-design-manual/technical-architecture/configurationmanagement.md

 ### Build for portability

-Moving software systems between providers can be difficult and time consuming.
+Moving software systems between providers can be difficult and time- consuming.
 Even with compatible providers and simpler procurement rules it's possible to build lockin with simple technical inertia.
 Configuration management encourages a deep understanding of the